Last Updated on September 7, 2023 by Dee

 Can I paint on transfer paper?

-Yes, you can paint on transfer paper.
+Yes, you can paint on transfer paper using watercolor or acrylic painting.
 In fact, many artists use transfer paper as a way to create preliminary sketches for their paintings.

 Which side of graphite paper goes down?